nietovaca/Web-Dev-Portfolio/readme.txt

 Approach:
 I created a portfolio site that is both simple and easy to navigate.
 I wanted the user to engage with the page, but not be distracted by those interactions.
-I utilized jquery for navigation elements.
+I utilized jquery for navigation elements, javascript for the site counter.
+I am using scripts from jqueryUi library and api.countapi.xyz for some added functionality and simplicity.
+One area that I will need to revisit is my nav bar and ghost buttons - they are created as <a> tags, and for assistive tech-functionality and accessibility, I will be changing them to buttons.

 Works Cited:
 website visit-counter: